j-pk/Minimal/README.md

 - Custom theming: Personalize the app's visual style to suit your preferences.
 - OAuth integration: Seamlessly authenticate and refresh your Reddit account within the app.
 - Pull-to-refresh: Stay up to date with the latest content by simply pulling down on the screen.
-- Offline viewing with Core Data: Access your favorite subreddits even without an internet connection.
 - Commenting on posts: Engage with the Reddit community by leaving comments.

 This version represents a renamed upgrade of the original app I had on worked on years ago.
 It would of been neat having another go utilzing some more modern APIs that Apple has since released.